NFL Rumors: Antonio Brown Hints He’ll Quit Football If Not Traded In Two Weeks, Says ‘I Don’t Need The Game’

-Despite a late-season rift between seven-time Pro Bowl wide receiver Antonio Brown and the Pittsburgh Steelers that, as Inquisitr reported, resulted in the team agreeing to trade away its 30-year-old superstar, Brown remains a Steeler a month after Super Bowl 53 wrapped up the 2018/2019 NFL season.
+Despite a late-season rift between seven-time Pro Bowl wide receiver Antonio Brown and the Pittsburgh Steelers that, as The Inquisitr reported, resulted in the team agreeing to trade away its 30-year-old superstar, Brown remains a Steeler a month after Super Bowl 53 wrapped up the 2018-2019 NFL season.
 Now, Brown appears to say in a new interview that he is prepared to walk away from football altogether, rather than return to the Steelers.

 “I don’t even have to play football if I don’t want.
 I don’t even need the game, I don’t need to prove nothing to anyone,” Brown said in a Sunday ESPN interview, quoted by NFL.com.
 “If they wanna play, they going to play by my rules.
 If not, I don’t need to play.”